tarik-yilmaz/arc42-based-architecture/youRide-arc42.md

 as the persistent data store.
 Payment requests are first written to an internal durable message queue and then processed by a payment worker.

-Authentication and payment execution are delegated to external providers because they are security-critical and costly to implement from scratch.
+Authentication, payment execution, and maps/geocoding/routing data are delegated to external providers because they are security-critical or costly to implement from scratch.
 <br><br>

 ### Contained Building Blocks and Important External Systems